the-frey/the-frey.github.com/_posts/2018-04-25-kafka-and-the-enterprise-knowledge-graph.md

 At the Kafka Summit yesterday, one of the most interesting details was that Yelp had implemented a schema registry of their own for their Kafka platform.
 This is because, at the time, the [Confluent schema registry](https://github.com/confluentinc/schema-registry) did not exist.

-Essentially, they hide Kafka behind their registry and require both consumers and producers to register the schema entities they want to log with the central schema registry before they can access the Kafka topic they need.
+They hide Kafka behind their registry and require both consumers and producers to register the schema entities they want to log with the central schema registry before they can access the Kafka topic they need.

 As they use the AVRO format, schema evolution and compression is handled in quite a slick manner, but they also did caution that it imposes an overhead in languages like python, where the tooling around the format is more immature.